2026

 2025

-We are thrilled to support Brooke in her ongoing educational journey and optimistic for the innovations her work will bring to the challenges faced by rural
+We are thrilled to support Brooke in her ongoing educational journey and optimistic for the innovations her work will bring to the challenges faced by rural communities on California’s working lands.
+Please join us in congratulating Brooke!

 The California Wolf Foundation in partnership with Women for Wolves selected Christina Winters as the winner of our 2025 Women in Wolf Conservation $5,000 scholarship.
 Christina is a wildlife biologist and Masters student studying wolf ecology and conservation on working lands in California in the Middleton and Brashares lab at UC Berkeley.
 Prior to joining UC Berkeley, Christina worked with the California Department of Fish and Wildlife on large carnivores and mesocarnivores since 2021, and was engaged on a wide range of projects around the state.
 She obtained her Bachelor’s degree in Biology from Gonzaga University, and gained a wide range of experience as a whitewater raft guide, camera trapping for jaguars in Belize and Panama, and studying fisher movement in California.
 Christina is a part of the California Wolf Project and we are honored to play a small part in supporting this crucial research by providing this scholarship.
 Congratulations Christina!